Pathfainder/mp4-to-mp3/README.md

 I needed to get the audio of (very) long files and didn't want to use an editing software, also didn't manage to find a free service online

-so I build a simple but efficient one !
+so I build a python script with a simple Tkinter GUI.

 Enjoy;)

 ![GUI](gui.png)